Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 In South Carolina the company also owns Sunny's RV in Duncan near Spartanburg.

-Altogether, RV Retailers operates 34 dealerships offering more than 35 brands in eight states.
-In addition to the Palmetto State, they are located in Arizona, Colorado, Florida, Iowa, New York, North Carolina and Texas.
+Altogether, RV Retailers operates 34 dealerships offering more than 35 brands in eight states, including Arizona, Colorado, Florida, Iowa, New York, North Carolina and Texas.